open-mmlab/mmdetection/docs/install.md

 ### Using multiple OTEDetection versions

-If there are more than one OTEDetection on your machine, and you want to use them alternatively, the recommended way is to create multiple conda environments and use different environments for different versions.
+The train and test scripts already modify the `PYTHONPATH` to ensure the script use the MMDetection in the current directory.

 To use the default MMDetection installed in the environment rather than that you are working with, you can remove the following line in those scripts